The Juice Media: Australien Coat of Harms

 In September 2017, TJM received an e-mail from the Australian National Symbols Officer requesting that the use of the satirical logo no longer be used as they had received complaints from the members of the public about the logo.
-Five days later a Bill was proposed to Australian parliament to amend the Criminal Code Act 1995.
-The summary for the Bill was stated as:Amends the Criminal Code Act 1995 to: introduce new offences for a person recklessly or intentionally representing themselves to be, or to be acting on behalf of, or with the authority of, a Commonwealth entity or service; and introduce a new injunction power to allow authorised persons to seek injunctive relief to prevent a person from engaging in conduct in contravention of the new offences.
+Five days later a Bill was proposed to Australian parliament to amend the Criminal Code Act 1995, with the intention of introducing "new offences for a person recklessly or intentionally representing themselves to be, or to be acting on behalf of, or with the authority of, a Commonwealth entity or service".

 The case for the amendments to the Bill was presented in the Senate by the Attorney-General of Australia, George Brandis.
 There were a number of public submissions to the Senate Legal and Constitutional Affairs Committee overseeing the proposed amendments.
-Among the submissions were pieces from Australian Lawyers for Human Rights and Electronic Frontiers Australia, both of which expressed concerns about the Bill regarding freedom of speech, the lack of safeguards, and ambiguous wording in the Bill which could result in legal action being taken against critics and satirists.It is unfortunate that the Australian government cannot distinguish between impersonation and satire.
-But it is especially worrying because the government has proposed legislation that would impose jail terms for impersonation of a government agency.
-Some laws against impersonating government officials can be appropriate (Australia, like the U.S., is seeing telephone scams from fraudsters claiming to be tax officials).
-But the proposed legislation in Australia lacks sufficient safeguards.
-Moreover, the recent letter to Juice Media shows that the government may lack the judgment needed to apply the law fairly.
+Among the submissions were pieces from Australian Lawyers for Human Rights and Electronic Frontiers Australia, both of which expressed concerns about the Bill regarding freedom of speech, the lack of safeguards, and ambiguous wording in the Bill which could result in legal action being taken against critics and satirists.
 This was a sentiment echoed by Greens MP Adam Bandt in a speech to parliament in which he addressed the topics of freedom of speech and the rights to "mercilessly troll government".

-Senator Nick McKim is on record as saying:"Where does this leave satire in Australia?
-Does it mean that figures such as Shaun Micallef, The Juice Media and The Chaser team, as well as upcoming comedians, will have to think twice before they crack jokes lest they find themselves on the stand or in the slammer?
-As the government's then Attorney-General put it, 'The test of what genuine satire is will be, as I said, up to the courts.'
-Australian common law has never previously had to deal with defining genuine satire, meaning that satirists will be in the dark as to the potential limits of their jokes until a body of common law has been established."
+Senator Nick McKim stated "Where does this leave satire in Australia?
+Does it mean that figures such as Shaun Micallef, The Juice Media and The Chaser team, as well as upcoming comedians, will have to think twice before they crack jokes lest they find themselves on the stand or in the slammer?".
+McKim also commented that as Australian common law has never dealt with defining satire, those producing it "will be in the dark as to the potential limits of their jokes until a body of common law has been established".

+On 21 June 2018, the Criminal Code Amendment (Impersonating a Commonwealth Body) Bill 2017 was passed by both Houses and moved into law.
 Those found to be in breach of the new amendment could face 2–5 years' imprisonment.
-On 21 June 2018, the Criminal Code Amendment (Impersonating a Commonwealth Body) Bill 2017 was passed by both Houses and moved into law.
+Videos since then have been labeled "Genuine Satire", in reference to the text of the law granting an exemption for such.